opengsn/docs/README.md

 ### Client: signs & sends meta transaction to relay server <a id="client"></a>

-A meta-transaction is a fancy name for a simple idea: a relay server can send a user's transaction and pay themselves for the gas cost.
+A meta-transaction is a fancy name for a simple idea: a relay server can send a user's transaction and pay for the gas cost itself.
 Instead of signing an Ethereum transaction, which would require ETH for gas, a user signs a message containing information about a transaction they would like to execute and sends it to a relay server.